fspeirs/Viewfinder-i18n/README.markdown

 2. Edit the language you want to work on.
 3. Send a pull request to [Fraser Speirs](http://github.com/fspeirs).

+PS: Due to merging difficulty, please don't edit the spreadsheet.

 ## A note on Maps_1 and Maps_2 ##

 In Viewfinder, the same word is used in more than one place in the app.
 The comment should be enough to explain the context - if it's not, let me know.